BarasLab/miRge/README.md

 ### Cutadapt:

-`pip install cutadapt or easy_install cutadapt`
+`pip install cutadapt==1.8.1 or easy_install cutadapt==1.8.1`

 OR if you lack root privs

-`pip install --user cutadapt or easy_install --user cutadapt`
+`pip install --user cutadapt==1.8.1 or easy_install --user cutadapt==1.8.1`

 Note: if you install it as a non-root user, you must ensure the install location is on your path, or specify the location of cutadapt with the --cutadapt argument.
-This is usually in ~/.local/bin/cutadapt, but may vary with your particular distribution.
+This is usually in ~/.local/bin/cutadapt, but may vary with your particular distribution. **At this time, miRge has been tested with cutadapt versions 1.8.1 and 1.9.x, and is not compatible at this time with cutadapt 1.10.x.**

 ### Bowtie: